Independent African news, markets, culture and politics.

 Tinubu seeks more time on payment, verification of N4trn debt owed GenCos

-The decision to grant Sanda clemency was based on the recommendation of the Presidential Advisory Committee on the Prerogative of Mercy, led by the Attorney-General of the Federation and Minister of Justice, Lateef Fagbemi.
-According to the committee, Sanda demonstrated good behaviour, deep remorse, and significant personal growth during her time in prison, earning her the distinction of a model inmate who had truly repented.
-Her family had also appealed for her release, citing her efforts at rehabilitation and the need for her to care for her two children.
+The decision to grant Sanda clemency was based on the recommendation of the Presidential Advisory Committee on the Prerogative of Mercy, led by the Attorney‑General of the Federation and Minister of Justice, Lateef Fagbemi.
+The committee noted that Sanda demonstrated good behaviour, deep remorse, and significant personal growth while in prison, describing her as a model inmate who had truly repented.
+Her family also appealed for her release, citing her rehabilitation efforts and the need for her to care for her two children.

-Sanda’s pardon is one of 175 granted by President Tinubu, including posthumous pardons for notable figures such as Ken Saro-Wiwa, Major General Mamman Vatsa, and Professor Magaji Garba.
-This move is part of the government’s broader effort to promote national unity and implement justice reform.
+Sanda’s pardon is one of 175 granted by President Tinubu, which include posthumous pardons for notable figures such as Ken Saro‑Wiwa, Major General Mamman Vatsa, and Professor Magaji Garba.
+This move forms part of the government’s broader effort to promote national unity and implement justice reform.
 The Presidential Advisory Committee on the Prerogative of Mercy played a crucial role in reviewing Sanda’s case and advising the President on the exercise of his clemency powers.

-The pardon of Maryam Sanda and others highlights the President’s commitment to using his executive powers to address issues of justice and mercy.
-The move is likely to be seen as a significant step towards promoting national reconciliation and healing.
-As the government continues to implement its justice reform agenda, the decision to grant clemency to Sanda and others will be closely watched by stakeholders and the general public.
+The pardons highlight the President’s commitment to using executive powers to address issues of justice and mercy, and are likely to be seen as a significant step toward national reconciliation and healing.
+As the government continues its justice reform agenda, the decision to grant clemency to Sanda and others will be closely watched by stakeholders and the public.
+In Nigeria’s justice system, presidential clemency is a powerful tool that underscores the importance of rehabilitation and restorative justice within the correctional system, and it is expected to remain a key aspect of the government’s approach to justice and mercy.

 Scroll to Top